apparena/docs/docs/api/040-structure.rst

 which alter the Headline to 'Band-Contest', 'Beauty-Contest' and 'Funny-Video-Contest' as well as setting the logos adequately.
 These templates now get chained to the template we created in the first place.
 This can be achieved by setting the parentId to the templateId of the initially created template.

 This results in three different apps with individual look and feel while the core logic behind them stays the same.
-The customers now get a web interface in which they can choose the font, the colors of their corporate design and the content e.g. the text to be displayed after a user casted a vote for an item.
+The customers now get a web interface in which they can choose things like the font, the colors of their corporate design and the content e.g. the text to be displayed after a user casted a vote for an item.

 Should the developers of this contest project come up with new ideas and features, they can easily create a new version of the project (in this example it would be version "1.1"), copying whatever they want to adopt from the initial version to the newly created one.
 The new version can now be enhanced with new configurations and content while apps pointing to version "1.0"